Skip to main navigation Skip to search Skip to main content

 • Adaptive control

-• Self-adjusting constraint boundary
+• self-adjusting constraint boundary

-• Tracking control
+• tracking control

-• Unmanned aerial vehicles
+• uncrewed aerial vehicles (UAVs)

 Fingerprint

-Dive into the research topics of 'Event-Triggered Adaptive Sliding Mode Fault-Tolerant Control for UAVs with Self-Adjusting Constraint Boundary'.
+Dive into the research topics of 'Event-Triggered Adaptive Sliding-Mode Fault-Tolerant Control for UAVs With Self-Adjusting Constraint Boundary'.
 Together they form a unique fingerprint.

 Cite this